ir33k/prebble/README.md

 think that main weatchface color should be red.
 Rebellion is often associated with red color.
 But I will decide about that later.

+### 2022.11.19 Sat 08:18 - Day one

+Yesterday I focused mostly on design.
+File [design.svg](./design.svg) was created and besides few chosen graphics on main page there are many abandoned ideas outside of the page.

+Initially I gravitated towards big very abstract analog watchface.
+Then I created simple icon style analog watchface that both in layout and style should resemble regular Pebble icons that appears when you toggle quiet time, mute app etc.  The last idea was to play with light and shadows using big shapes.
+I made silhouette of original Pebble using just one big black shape and few light spots with white screen.
+This watchface was fully digital.
+Initially I rly liked it but usually picture of Pebble watch inside Pebble watch is not a good idea and it was the same in this case.

+So I went back to second concept.
+After refining it and testing on actual watch I realized that this is the on that meets my goals and looks very clean on watch.
+My new favorite watchface!

+I mentioned testing designs on watch itself.
+For that I created new Pebble project.
+With knowledge from tutorial I was able to quickly make it display single bitmap.
+This was used to test all designs.

+### 2022.11.19 Sat 08:28 - What next?

+> After three days without programming, life becomes meaningless.

+Enough of design.
+Time to code.
+I will start by creating red background with subtle stripes across whole screen.
+It would be great to have option to customize background to your liking.
+But that is not necessary right now.
+So I will hardcode default background first.

+Then I can add white background for digital time and time itself.
+After that icon.
+There will be a lot of fun with vector graphic API.
+I did some reading yesterday.
+Making static image should not be a big deal but animation might take some time.

 [Hackathon #001]: https://rebble.io/hackathon-001/
 [Install pip for Python2.7 in Debian 11 Bullseye]: https://blog.emacsos.com/pip2-in-debian-11-bullseye.html